-Headquarters/Housing Alternative 1 consists of the following components:

-- Administrative/HQ, maintenance operations, and housing facilities for unaccompanied personnel would be co-located in the eastern portion of Naval Computer and Telecommunications Station (NCTS) Finegayan and are compatible with adjacent proposed Marine Corps land uses (Figure 2.4-1). - Accompanied personnel housing facilities would be co-located with the Main Cantonment housing areas in South Finegayan, while recreational and QOL facilities would be co-located within and adjacent to the housing areas. - The administrative/HQ, maintenance, housing, and QOL portions of this alternative are included in Marine Corps Alternatives 2 and 3 (refer to Volume 2).

-2.4.1.2 Headquarters/Housing Alternative 2 - Army AMDTF Located at Navy Barrigada
+- 2.4.1.1 Headquarters/Housing Alternative 1 Army AMDTF Co-located with Marine Corps at Finegayan (Preferred Alternative) - Administrative/HQ, maintenance operations, and housing facilities for unaccompanied personnel would be co-located in the eastern portion of Naval Computer and Telecommunications Station (NCTS) Finegayan and are compatible with adjacent proposed Marine Corps land uses (Figure 2.4-1). - Accompanied personnel housing facilities would be co-located with the Main Cantonment housing areas in South Finegayan, while recreational and QOL facilities would be co-located within and adjacent to the housing areas. - The administrative/HQ, maintenance, housing, and QOL portions of this alternative are included in Marine Corps Alternatives 2 and 3 (refer to Volume 2). - 2.4.1.2 Headquarters/Housing Alternative 2 Army AMDTF Located at Navy Barrigada - The administrative/HQ and maintenance operations would not be co-located with the Marine Corps Main Cantonment facilities.
+The administrative/HQ and maintenance element would be located within Navy Barrigada (Figure 2.4-1) adjacent to the NCTS antenna farms. - Accompanied and unaccompanied personnel housing facilities would be located within Navy Barrigada, with recreational and QOL facilities included in the housing areas. - The administrative/HQ, maintenance, housing, and QOL portions of this alternative are not included in any of the Marine Corps Alternatives (refer to Volume 2).